gnss-sdr/gnss-sdr/README.md

 Once you have installed these packages, you can jump directly to [how to download the source code and build GNSS-SDR](#download-and-build-linux).
 Alternatively, if you need to manually install those libraries, please keep reading.

-Note for Ubuntu 14.04 LTS "trusty" users: you will need to update your package lists from the repositories (that is, ```sudo apt-get update```) before installing those packages, since GNSS-SDR requires gnuradio-dev >= 3.7.3, and 14.04 originally came with 3.7.2.
+Note for Ubuntu 14.04 LTS "trusty" users: you will need to build from source and install GNU Radio manually, as explained below, since GNSS-SDR requires gnuradio-dev >= 3.7.3, and Ubuntu 14.04 came with 3.7.2.

 ### Manual installation of GNU Radio